 When you are out in the city be aware of your surroundings.
 Keep your phone within close range and don’t be a target for pick pockets or people on bicycles who can try to snatch your phone from you.

 Finally just make the most of your time here!
-During welcome week there will be a Fresher’s fair for you to sign up to many societies.
+While this year due to event restrictions due to the pandemic many events will either be adapted with social distancing guidelines or completely held online.
+So please keep an eye out on all communications from your university as well emails from your site so that you don’t miss any.
+Usually during welcome week there would also be a Fresher’s fair for you to sign up to many societies.
 Whatever your interests are there will usually be a society for it at your University.
-You can also sign up to the international societies to meet other students who are managing being new to the UK.
+You can also sign up to the international societies to meet other students who are similarly new to the UK.

 We hope this makes you feel more settled and assured about your new student journey.
 If you have any questions or need to know anything further before you arrive.
 Please feel free to send an email to our Residential Life Team at email@example.com.